Air Panas

 Pekan Air Panas is famed for its hot springs.
 Besides the hot springs, the town also houses several aborigine settlements (Perkampungan Orang Asli) including Bekok and also has mata kucing farms.
 Mata kucing (a.k.a. longan) is a small lychee-like local fruit with brown skin.

-Taka Melor waterfall is situated around 7km from Pekan Air Panas and is a popular weekend getaway for the locals to observe the nature and spend quality time with their family and friends.
+Taka Melor waterfall is situated around 7 km from Pekan Air Panas.
+It is a popular weekend getaway for the locals to observe nature and spend quality time with their family and friends.

 Name

-Pekan Air Panas is named after the hot springs available near the town.
+Air Panas is named after the hot springs available near the town.
 The town is also known as Bukit.
-Most of the business and facilities is located at Pekan Air Panas.
+Most of the businesses and facilities are located at Pekan Air Panas.
 The settlement was opened on Thursday, 3 December 1806.
-The name Tenang comes from settler who first opened the settlement, Tuan Haji Muhammad Arifin bin Aladin aka Syed Kamarul Ariffin bin Syed Allauddin of Pagaruyung when he found the new settlement area, which was so serene (hence the Malay word Tenang).
-After he perform his prayer, he decided to name this place with name Kampung Tenang (next to Pekan Air Panas), he also known as Tok Tenang.
-Most of Tok Tenang descendants still living in this area and also Labis town.
+The name Tenang comes from the settler who first opened the settlement, Tuan Haji Muhammad Arifin bin Aladin aka Syed Kamarul Ariffin bin Syed Allauddin of Pagaruyung when he found the new settlement area, which was so serene (hence the Malay word Tenang).
+After he performed his prayer, he decided to name this place with the name Kampung Tenang (next to Pekan Air Panas), also known as Tok Tenang.
+Most of Tok Tenang's descendants live in this area and Labis town.

 Education

-Educational institutions in Pekan Air Panas encompass only primary education.
+Educational institutions in Air Panas encompass only primary education.

-There are 1 national primary schools (Sekolah Kebangsaan) whose medium of instruction is Malay language and 1 Chinese primary schools (Sekolah Jenis Kebangsaan).
+There are 1 national primary schools (Sekolah Kebangsaan) whose medium of instruction is Malay language and 1 Chinese primary school (Sekolah Jenis Kebangsaan).